-Due two weeks - but NO LATER -- after the visit to the site, while your observations are still fresh.
+The first one is due on Tuesday, October 4.
+The second should be handed in two weeks - but NO LATER -- after a visit to another site of your chosing, while your observations are still fresh.
 Those sent via e-mail will not be accepted.
 Nor are two on the day of the final.
-One must be submitted before the midterm.

 The Invalides "Scavenger Hunt" (ca. 6-10 pp. including photographs =10%) sends you out with 3-4 classmates to one of the most symbolic sites in Paris.
 You will be asked to photograph and decipher the manner in which later regimes staged Napoleon's tomb.
 A list of questions to consider will be distributed in class.
-Due October 22.
+Due October 18.